macleginn/bivaltyp/content/languages/descriptions/Azerbaijani.md

 - Genealogy (as given in [WALS](https://wals.info/)).
 Family: {{ family (WALS) }}, genus: {{ genus (WALS) }}.
 - Macro-area: {{ macroarea }}.

+## Grammar notes

+### Basic clause structure and the transitive construction

+Case marking displays the nominative-accusative alignment and differential object marking.
+In the basic transitive construction, the A-argument is in the unmarked nominative.
+The P-argument, if indefinite is also in the nominative, and must be placed just before the verb.
+Definite objects are in the accusative and more mobile.
+Non-core arguments are flagged by oblique case markers (and rarely postpositions).
+The verb agrees with the nominative subject (S/A) in number and person.
+Non-subjects are never indexed on the verb.
+Heads in possessive NPs take person-marking possessive suffixes placed before case markers.

+### Case system

+There are 6 cases: nominative, accusative, genitive (for definite possessors), dative/lative, locative, ablative.

+## Verb lemmas

+Verbs are cited in their infinitive form.

 ## Glossing abbreviations

 ABL — ablative; ACC — accusative; ADV — adverbializer; CAUS — causative; COP — copula; DAT — dative; GEN — genitive; IMP — imperative; IPFV — imperfective; INTR — intransitive; LAT — lative; LOC — locative; NEG — negation; PERF — perfect; PL — plural; PN — person name; POSS — possessive; PST — past; PTCP — participle; SG — singular; TR — transitive.